ricdezen/nameless_language/README.md

 by me as I go.

 I already read the whole book.
 I found it very interesting.
 I am planning to try to implement a full-featured language.
 It will take quite some time, but I have a list of features in mind.
-Nothing special, I just want to learn things.
+Nothing special, this is not going to be the new Python, I just want to learn things.

-Reached chapter 24.4
+Reached chapter 24.7

 **TO-DO**